codeacademyprogramming/P220-FE-CSS-Bootstrap/README.md

 ### Read All of the documentation

-### Task setup bootstrap by downloading source code
+### Task: setup bootstrap by downloading source code